kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

     ${KUBEFLOW_SRC}/scripts/kfctl.sh generate k8s
     ```

-    __*Important!!!*__ By default, the scripts create an AWS Application Load Balancer for Kubeflow that is open to public.
+    __*Important!!!*__ By default, these scripts create an AWS Application Load Balancer for Kubeflow that is open to public.
 This is good for development testing and for short term use, but we do not recommend that you use this configuration for production workloads.

     To secure your installation, you have two options:

     * Disable ingress before you `apply k8s`.
-Open `${KUBEFLOW_SRC}/${KFAPP}/env.sh` and edit `KUBEFLOW_COMPONENTS` environment variable.
+Open `${KUBEFLOW_SRC}/${KFAPP}/env.sh` and edit the `KUBEFLOW_COMPONENTS` environment variable.
 Delete `,\"alb-ingress-controller\",\"istio-ingress\"` and save the file.

     * Follow the [instructions](/docs/aws/authentication) to add authentication before you `apply k8s`